Skip to content

 ⦿ What it is

-A node is a typed, stateless unit of work that receives shared state and a context (including an AbortSignal) and returns a named output.
-The dispatcher routes on that output to the next node.
-Four placement kinds cover the full composition space:
+A node is a typed, stateless unit of work that receives a batch of state items and a context (including an AbortSignal) and returns a routed batch — each item mapped to a named output port.
+Nodes receive external dependencies through their constructors.
+The dispatcher routes items to the next placement based on the output port.
+Extend MonadicNode<TState, TOutput> or implement NodeInterface<TState, TOutput> directly; per-item behavior lives inside the node's own execute(batch, context) loop.
+Six placement kinds cover the composition space.

 KindWhat it does

-singleOne node; output name selects the next vertex
+singleOne registered node; output name selects the next placement IRI

 ⦿ FSM-driven lifecycle